 Your home is the most costly investment you will ever make.
 Therefore, it is important to protect your house.
-It’s essential to know how to spot the common foundation problems found in commercial buildings and houses in the United States.
+It’s essential to know how to spot the common foundation problems and issues found in commercial buildings and houses in the United States.
 Foundation problems can arise from concrete slabs, pier or beam foundations, and may require foundation repair.
-Basements can also be severely damaged by foundation issues.
+Basements can also be severely damaged by house foundation issues.

 Many things can cause foundation damage, including poor drainage, soil compaction, weather, and plumbing leaks.
 We have compiled a list to help you determine if foundation damage is possible.